Catulle Mendès: Collections of poetry

-In a Master's Theses written by John Hex Martin for the Loyola University Chicago talks about Catulle Mendès, a critical study.
-When it comes to his poems, his first volume of verse was Philoméla.
-Published in 1863 by Hetzel.
+A Master's Thesis written by John Jex Martin for the Loyola University Chicago in 1940 talks about Catulle Mendès, in a critical study.
+His first volume of verse was Philoméla, published in 1863 by Hetzel.
 It contained around 40 poems.
-The doctrines of the Parnassians were yet to be manifested, the forms and ideas were all contained in the book.
+The doctrines of the Parnassians were yet to be manifested, but the forms and ideas were all contained in the book.
 Also included are 23 sonnets and it affects the mood of tranquility at which Mendès aimed.
 Together the sonnets have a classical perfection, but individually they have imperfections.
 In this volume, the most finished poems and the one with inspiration, is an ode, Ariane.
 Philoméla had a noticeable success among critics.
 His second volume of verses was published in 1872.
 Two of his finest poems were Penthésilée and l'Enfant Krichna.
-Both were imitations if Leconte de Lisle.
+Both were imitations of Leconte de Lisle.
 His third volume, Hesperus was published in 1872 by Jouaust.
 It was more of the romanticism implicit in the Contes épiques.
 Similar in style of mystery and isolation of Hesperus, the Soleille de Minuit was completed in April 1875 and a year later it appeared in the third series of Parnasse contemporain.